uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 with more than a reasonable amount of coffee:

 1. By default, _Moquette_ is configured to require TLS mutual authentication i.e. clients are required to present a valid X.509 certificate signed by a common certificate authority during the intial TLS handshake.
+For a normal Greengrass installation this is a GOOD thing but is somewhat overkill when _uhppoted-mqtt_ and the _Moquette_ are on the same device and a reasonable set of firewall rules are in place.
+Howsoever...

-2. Clients are expected to obtain the X.509 certificates required to connect to _Moquette_ using AWS _Greengrass Discovery_.
+2. Clients are expected to dynamically obtain the X.509 certificates required to connect to _Moquette_ using AWS _Greengrass Discovery_.

 3. The workaround for clients not using Greengrass Discovery is not officially documented (ref.
 [Add docs about manual connection of client devices to GG Core without cloud discovery](https://github.com/awsdocs/aws-iot-greengrass-v2-developer-guide/issues/20)).

 4. Then there's the message routing...

 This guide is essentially a desperation resource distilled from: